-1.d Evidence of ownership for the period 1022 1.0 Evidence of ownership for the period 1933 - 45 period, with consideration of information which may suggest irregularity of ownership or means of acquisition.
-Check lootedart.com and artloss.de.

-1.e Art Loss Register for theft.
-2. Up hold requirements of the following standards: 2.a Combatting Illicit Trade: Due diligence Guidelines for Museums Libraries and Archives on collecting and borrowing Cultural Material (DCMS Oct 2005).
-2.b UNESCO 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, which the UK ratified with effect from November 1, 2002.
-2.c ICOM 'Red List' which illustrates the categories of cultural goods most vulnerable to illicit traffic.
-2.d National or international wildlife protection or natural 2.0 history conservation law or treaty of the United Kingdom or any other country.
-Kingdom of any other country.
-2.e CITES (the Convention on International Trade in 2.6 Endangered Species of Wild Fauna and Flora).
-2.f The laws of hone vacentic including Treesure Treve 2.1 The laws of bona vacantia including Treasure Trove.
-2 ~ Statement of Dringiples issued by the National 2.g Statement of Principles issued by the National Museums Directors Conference on spoliation of works of art during the Holocaust and WW2 period (1933- 45) 1998 and 2016 renewal.
-2.1 2.h ICOM Code of Ethics. .
-2.i Museums Association Code of Ethics.
-2.j Spectrum: UK Documentation Standards for Museums.
-2.k HMRC import/export regulations.
-2.1 The Ivory Act (2018). l 1
+1.d Evidence of ownership for the period 1933 - 45 - period, with consideration of information which may suggest irregularity of ownership or means of acquisition.
+1.e Art Loss Register 2.
+Up hold requirements of the following standards: 2.a Combatting Illicit Trade: Due diligence Guidelines for Museums Libraries and Archives on collecting and borrowing Cultural Material (DCMS Oct 2005) 2.b UNESCO 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, which the UK ratified with effect from November 1, 2002 2.c ICOM 'Red List' which illustrates the categories of cultural goods most vulnerable to illicit traffic.
+2.d National or international wildlife protection or natural 2.u history conservation law or treaty of the United Kingdom or any other country 2.e CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) 2.f The laws of bona vacantia including Treasure Trove 2.g Statement of Principles issued by the National Museums Directors Conference on spoliation of works of art during the Holocaust and WW2 period (1933- 45) 1998 and 2016 renewal.
+2.h ICOM Code of Ethics 2: Museums Association Code of Ethics 2.i 2.j Spectrum: UK Documentation Standards for Museums speed and on bocarrentation standards for Museums 2.k HMRC import/export regulations.
+2. I The Ivory Act (2018)